Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Introduction

 Unfortunately, retraining an existing model or changing its architecture will introduce expensive training cost.
 Generating appropriate adversarial examples for training or statistical testing is also of high cost and depends on a very comprehensive prior knowledge of various potential adversarial techniques.
 Even worse, the attacker can craft adversarial examples with the technique unknown to the defender.
-In this case, the adversarial example has a good chance to evade the classification.
+In this case, the adversarial example has a good chance to evade the classifier.
 Moreover, training a classifier with an emerging attack technique would take some time.
 There always is a window for attackers to craft effectual adversarial examples.
 Furthermore, most of existing defense techniques are model-specific.
 To apply a defense technique to different models, they need to be rebuilt or retrained individually.
-The security enhancement to a model cannot be directly applied to other ones.
+The security enhancement to a model cannot be directly applied to other ones.\footnote{For the latest version of this paper, please referring to \url{https://ieeexplore.ieee.org/document/8482346}.}

 To address the aforementioned challenges, we present in this paper a new technique capable of effectively capturing adversarial examples, even in the absence of prior knowledge about potential attacks.